 2) Second, application procedures were simplified.
 In Britain, applicants had to get approval from seven different offices, and then get the signature of the King — twice!
-In the U.S., you only needed the approval of a single patent office.
+In contrast, in the U.S., you only needed the approval of a single patent office.
 And you could mail in your application postage free.

 3) Third, America created the world’s first examination system to ensure the novelty, non-obviousness, and utility of patents.
 This reduced uncertainty about the validity of patents, and helped attract investors to fund new startup businesses based on the new inventions.

 4) Fourth, our system prohibited “working requirements”, meaning that you didn’t have to own a factory and produce or sell products to get a patent.
 It also facilitated the sale or licensing of patent rights, so you could earn a living as a full-time inventor rather than a manufacturer.
 Ordinary citizens without great wealth or resources, such as Thomas Edison and Elias Howe, could do the inventing and then license their patent rights to large companies to do the manufacturing.

 These four features of the U.S. patent system greatly expanded the number of inventors in the U.S. They led to a dramatic surge in innovation not seen anywhere in the world before.

 By 1865, America’s per capita patenting rate was triple that of Britain’s.
 By 1885, it was quadruple that of Britain’s.
 Americans then patented five times as many inventions each year as the British.
 This happened even with our populations being the same size.

 The result?
 America’s patent system helped create the most successful economy on earth.
 It shaped our culture as well.
 Eli Whitney and Robert Fulton became national heroes.
 For the first time in history, a nation came to see its greatness in its capacity for technological progress.